google/flax/docs/philosophy.md

 * Library code should be easy to read and understand.

-* Prefer duplicating code over a bad abstration.
+* Prefer duplicating code over a bad abstraction.

 * Generally, prefer duplicating code over adding options to functions.